 When to Contact a Medical Professional

 Call your health care provider if you have symptoms of episcleritis that last for more than 2 weeks.
-Get checked again if your pain worsens or you lose vision.
+Get checked again if your pain gets worse or you have problems with your vision.